Lucarda/pdvst3/README.md

     NAMEPARAMETER<integer> = <string>
     # Display name for parameters.
 Used when CUSTOMGUI is false or the VST host
     # doesn't support custom editors.

+    PDMOREFLAGS = <string>
+    # Flags to be passed when starting Pd.
+    # flags we should not put here: -r, -outchannels, -inchannels
+    # flag -nogui is set when we set DEBUG = FALSE

+    LATENCY = <integer>
+    # Latency of the plug-in.
+For example, if the plug-in internally
+    # needs to look in advance (like compressors) 512 samples then
+    # this plug-in should report 512 as latency.

     VERSION = <string>
     AUTHOR = <string>